artkostm/glossary/README.md

   If it doesn't work for you: in the root project directory, just create file with name **key** and place the api key into it.
 * Create a file with name **text.txt** and copy & past your text that you want to be "glossaried".
 * Run script using sbt: `sbt "runMain EntryPoint"` (or in any other way you like).
-* After a few seconds you can see a file **glossary.xlsx** with in the root directory.
+* After a few seconds you can see a file with **glossary.xlsx** name in the root directory.
-* Open generated file in Exel and sort lines by the first (A) cell.
+* Open generated file via Exel and sort lines by the first (A) cell.

 > Additional info:
 ```scala